Leaming Canyon, Santa Clarita, California

 These wells appear, superficially at least, to be on a secondary fold, or fault, roughly parallel to the main Pico-Wiley fault.
 The possible productiveness of this fold remains to be proven.

-Unfortunately, the descriptions of the wells place them north of Highway 5 (Gavin Canyon) outside of Leaming Canyon, so it is unlikely that any wells were drilled in the canyon.
-Also, while hiking in the canyon, I did not find any trails or roads past the crib dam, and found no evidence of any human activity.
-I also found no oil seeps nor did I smell any petroleum.
-I could not hike deep enough in the canyon to find the axis of the Pico Anticline, where most of the oil wells in the other canyons were drilled in or close to.
+Unfortunately, the descriptions of the wells place them north of Highway 5 (Gavin Canyon) outside of Leaming Canyon, so it is unlikely that any wells were drilled in the actual canyon.
+Also, while hiking in the canyon, I did not find any trails or roads past the crib dam, and found no evidence of oil seeps or any human activity.
+It was virtually impossible to hike deep enough in the canyon to find the axis of the Pico Anticline, where most of the oil wells in the other canyons were drilled in or close to.
 None of the old topographic maps I examined showed a road into Leaming Canyon.
-Therefore, it appears that no serious oil drilling activity took place in Leaming Canyon.
+Therefore, it appears that no drilling activity ever took place in Leaming Canyon.

-The road into Leaming Canyon.
-There is a church on the left and a private business on the right.
-This is a view toward the north.
+The road into Leaming Canyon to the crib dam.
+There is a church on the left and a private moving business on the right.
+This is a view toward the northeast.
 Leaming Canyon is behind me and The Old Road and the freeway are in front.
+(All photos were taken by me in November and December of 2008.)

 Crib dam